If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Unless someone with syphilis is treated, they can pass syphilis on for up to two years after the infection.

 Syphilis can also be passed from a mother to her unborn baby but it can be treated during pregnancy.
 If left untreated it can cause miscarriage or stillbirth.
-This is why all pregnant women are offered a blood test to check if they have syphilis as part of their antenatal screening during weeks 11-20.
+All pregnant women are offered a blood test to check if they have syphilis as part of their antenatal screening during weeks 11-20.

 Syphilis can also be passed on if you are an injecting drug user and you share a needle with someone who is infected.